 Life is filled with goal setting, whether you think about it consciously or not, you are always making goals for yourself.
-It can be something small and simple like cleaning your bedroom, walking your dog, or something remarkable such as securing your dream job, home, or even travelling the world.
+It can be something small and simple like cleaning your bedroom, walking your dog, or something remarkable such as securing your dream job, home, or even traveling the world.

 Setting yourself these goals are all well and good, but actually achieving them requires a lot of hard work, time and patience.
-You will begin with the great intentions and get off to a great start, then somewhere along the time you hit a BIG BUMP in the road.
+You will begin with the great intentions and get off to a great start, then somewhere along the time,, you hit a BIG BUMP in the road.

 It all seems hopeless.